-The “name it and claim it” or “prosperity gospel” is not biblical and is in many ways antithetical to the true gospel message and the clear teaching of Scripture.
+The “name it and claim it” or “prosperity gospel” is not scriptural and is in many ways antithetical to the true Besorah message and the clear teaching of Scripture.
 While there are many different versions of the name it and claim it philosophy preached today, they all have similar characteristics.
 At its best, this teaching comes from the misinterpretation and misunderstanding of some Scriptures, and, at its worst, it is a completely heretical teaching that has the characteristics of cultic doctrine.

-The roots of the Word of Faith movement and the name it and claim it message have more in common with new age metaphysics than with biblical Believers.
+The roots of the Word of Faith movement and the name it and claim it message have more in common with new age metaphysics than with scriptural Believers.
 However, instead of us creating our reality with our thoughts, as new age proponents advise, name it and claim it teachers tell us that we can use the “power of faith” to create our own reality or get what we want.
-In essence, faithis redefined from “a trust in a holy and sovereign ELOHIYM despite our circumstances” to “a way of controlling YAHUAH to give us what we want.”
+In essence, faith is redefined from “a trust in a holy and sovereign Alahiym despite our circumstances” to “a way of controlling YAHUAH to give us what we want.”
 Faith becomes a force whereby we can get what we want rather than an abiding trust in YAHUAH even during times of trials and suffering.

-There are many areas where name it and claim it departs from biblical Believers.
+There are many areas where name it and claim it departs from scriptural Believers.
 The teaching really exalts man and his “faith” above YAHUAH.
 In fact, many of the more extreme Word of Faith teachers teach that man was created on terms of equality with YAHUAH and that man is the same class of being that He is Himself.
-This dangerous and heretical teaching denies the very basic tenets of the biblical Believer, which is why the extreme proponents of the name it and claim it teaching must be considered to be cultic and not truly Scriptural.
+This dangerous and heretical teaching denies the very basic tenets of the scriptural Believer, which is why the extreme proponents of the name it and claim it teaching must be considered to be cultic and not truly Scriptural.

 Both the metaphysical cults and the name it and claim it teaching distort the truth and embrace the false teaching that our thoughts control reality.
 Whether it is the power of positive thinking or the prosperity gospel, the premise is the same—what you think or believe will happen is ultimately what controls what will happen.
 If you think negative thoughts or are lacking in faith, you will suffer or not get what you want.
 But on the other hand if you think positive thoughts or just have “enough faith,” then you can have health, wealth, and happiness now.
 This false teaching appeals to one of man’s most basic instincts, which is one reason why it is hugely popular.

-While the prosperity gospel and the idea of controlling one’s future with his thoughts or faith is appealing to sinful men, it is insulting to a sovereign ELOHIYM who has revealed Himself in Scripture.
-Instead of recognizing the absolute sovereign power of YAHUAH as revealed in the Bible, the name it and claim it adherents embrace a false elohiym who cannot operate apart from their faith.
+While the prosperity gospel and the idea of controlling one’s future with his thoughts or faith is appealing to sinful men, it is insulting to a sovereign Alahiym who has revealed Himself in Scripture.
+Instead of recognizing the absolute sovereign power of YAHUAH as revealed in the Scriptures, the name it and claim it adherents embrace a false alahiym who cannot operate apart from their faith.
 They present a false view of YAHUAH by teaching that He wants to bless you with health, wealth, and happiness but cannot do so unless YOU have enough faith.
 Thereby YAHUAH is no longer in control but man is.
 Of course, this is completely antithetical to what Scripture teaches.
 YAHUAH does not depend upon man’s “faith” to act.
 Throughout Scripture we see YAHUAH blessing whom He chooses to bless and healing whom He chooses to heal.

 Another problem with the name it and claim it teaching is that it fails to recognize that YAHUSHA Himself is the ultimate treasure worth sacrificing everything for (Matthew 13:44) and instead sees YAHUSHA as little more than a way of getting what we want right now.
 YAHUSHAS’ message is that a Believer is called to “deny himself and take up his cross and follow me.
 For whoever would save his life will lose it, but whoever loses his life for my sake will find it.
 For what will it profit a man if he gains the whole world and forfeits his soul?
 Or what shall a man give in return for his soul?”
 (Matthew 16:24–26).
 Contrast that to the message of the prosperity gospel.
 Rather than being a message of self-denial, the prosperity gospel is one of self-satisfaction.
 Its goal is not becoming more MASHIACHlike through sacrifice but having what we want here and now, clearly contradicting the words of our Savior.

 In his book Your Best Life Now, prosperity teacher Joel Osteen says that the key to a more rewarding life, a better home, a stronger marriage, and a better job is found in a “simple yet profound process to change the way you think about your life and help you accomplish what is truly important.”
-How different that is from the biblical truth that this life now is nothing compared to the life to come.
+How different that is from the scriptural truth that this life now is nothing compared to the life to come.
 The message of the prosperity gospel is focused around the “treasures” or good things we want and can have now, while YAHUSHA said, “Do not lay up for yourselves treasures on earth, where moth and rust destroy and where thieves break in and steal, but lay up for yourselves treasures in heaven, where neither moth nor rust destroys and where thieves do not break in and steal.
 For where your treasure is, there your heart will be also” (Matthew 6:19–21).

 YAHUSHA did not come to give us health, wealth, and happiness now.
 He came to save us from our sins so that we can have an eternity of bliss with Him.
 Following MASHIACH is not a ticket to all the material things men desire in this life but a ticket to eternal life.
 Our desire should not be to have our best life now but to have the attitude of the apostle Paul, who had learned to be content “in whatever state I am” (Philippians 4:11).